spekulatius/vuepress-plugin-umami/README.md

-# VuePress Plugin Umami Analytics
+# Umami Analytics Plugin for VuePress

-This project adds [Umami Analytics](https://umami.is/) to your [VuePress](https://vuepress.vuejs.org/) site.
+This project helps to integrate [Umami Analytics](https://umami.is/) in your [VuePress](https://vuepress.vuejs.org/) site.
 Umami is a self-hosted, privacy-friendly alternative to Google Analytics.

+## Why?

+Online tracking has become an epidemic eroding our privacy.
+A very large number of websites collect data using a small number of tools and platforms.
+This leads to the ability to follow online users and build up detailed profiles.
+This is a highly undesirable development.

+Private and self-hosted solutions such as Umami can help to address the issue.
+These provide analytics without collecting personalized data and the data stays 100% under your in control.

+VuePress is more and more used for developer-related content such as documentation websites.
+I hope to make a small contribution by allowing and promoting a simple alternative to Google Analytics for this platform.

 ## Install

 For installation instructions on how to get Umami up and running check [this](https://umami.is/docs/install).

-To intall the VuePress plugin run one of the following commands:
+To install the VuePress plugin run one of the following commands:

 ```sh
 npm install vuepress-plugin-umami